Aluminum Beam Capacity Calculator

 • Load Application: The manner in which the load is applied to the beam can also play a role in its capacity.
 For example, a beam that is loaded from the top will have a different capacity than a beam that is loaded laterally.
 For shapes such as I beams, this will be reflected in the member's strong and a weak axes.

 To perform aluminum design, engineers need to assess the strength of the element and determine whether or not there is sufficient capacity to withstand the required design loads.
 These could be loads from wind, snow, dead loads and live loads.
-Engineers can use hand calculations or software to perform these calculations.
+Engineers generally either use hand calculations or software to perform these calculations.

 There are a few steps in designing aluminum beams.
 It usually starts with identifying the load and span requirements before moving onto selecting the appropriate size and type of aluminum beam.
 Finally the engineer will determine whether the member is strong enough for the required design loads.
 Here is a more detailed overview of the process: